Ames Monument

-The Ames Monument is a large pyramid in Albany County, Wyoming, designed by Henry Hobson Richardson and dedicated to brothers Oakes Ames and Oliver Ames, Jr., Union Pacific Railroad financiers.
+The Ames Monument is a large pyramid in Albany County, Wyoming, designed by Henry Hobson Richardson and dedicated to brothers Oakes Ames and Oliver Ames Jr., Union Pacific Railroad financiers.
 It marked the highest point on the first transcontinental railroad, at 8247 ft.

+Richardson designed the monument midway into his career.
+His work was largely unknown to the public until around 1870, when he helped design Trinity Church and the Buffalo State Asylum for the Insane.

 The town of Sherman rose up around it, but then Union Pacific moved its tracks to the south, leaving Sherman to become a ghost town.

 Oliver served as president of the Union Pacific Railroad from 1866 to 1871, while Oakes, a U.S. representative from Massachusetts, asserted near-total control of its construction.
 In 1873, investigators implicated Oakes in fraud associated with financing of the railroad.
 Congress subsequently censured Oakes, who resigned in 1873 and died soon thereafter.

 Richardsonian design

 The Ames Monument is located about 20 mi east of Laramie, Wyoming, on a wind-blown, treeless summit south of Interstate 80 at the Vedauwoo exit.
 The monument is a four-sided, random ashlar pyramid, 60 ft square at the base and 60 ft high, constructed of light-colored native granite.
 The pyramid features an interior passage, now sealed, alongside the perimeter of the structure's base.